wuespace/telestion-message-type-dsl-specs/src/index.md

 ### Message types

-MessagesSpecification: `messages:` "an array consiting of" InterfaceName+
+MessagesSpecification: `messages:` "an array of" InterfaceName+

 - Let {InterfaceName} be a property of the {InterfaceSpecifications} object with an _array_ value.
-- If {InterfaceName} isn't specified in any {InterfaceSpecifications} in the type folder
+- If {InterfaceName} isn't specified in any {InterfaceSpecifications} in the _Types folder_
   - abort compilation with an error
 - Then every message must be of one of the types specified by the {InterfaceDetails} of the corresponding {InterfaceName}.